tiberlab/tibercad/manual/Sphinx/Complete/Control.rst

  ``solve`` :  (list of)  string(s)
    the simulations to be solved

-Currently, the observed variable on which convergence control and relaxation is done is the system variable of the last simulation specified in  ``solve``.
+The observed variable on which convergence control and relaxation is done is the system variable of the last simulation specified in  ``solve``.

 Example::